 Barrick in talks on further asset sales, no spin-offs

-DENVER (Reuters) - Barrick Gold Corp (ABX.TO) is in talks on further asset sales, with the focus on divesting smaller, higher-cost mines, Chief Executive Jamie Sokalsky told Reuters on Tuesday.
+DENVER (Reuters) - Barrick Gold Corp (ABX.TO), whose shares have been beaten down in recent months by a series of writedowns and project delays, is in talks on further asset sales, with the focus on divesting smaller, higher-cost mines, Chief Executive Jamie Sokalsky told Reuters on Tuesday.

-Barrick, the world's largest gold producer, announced a deal last month to sell three of its high-cost mines in Australia for $300 million.
-The company is looking to improve returns in the face of weaker metal prices and ballooning costs.
+Barrick announced a deal last month to sell three of its high-cost mines in Australia for $300 million.
+The world's largest gold producer is looking to improve returns in the face of weaker metal prices and ballooning costs.

-Sokalsky said Barrick could sell more mines, especially those that are relatively high cost, have shorter mine lives and limited opportunity to expand through exploration.
-Some of the company's remaining assets in Australia fit that profile, he said.
+Sokalsky said Barrick could sell more mines, especially those that are relatively high cost, have shorter mine lives and limited opportunity to expand.
+Some of Barrick's remaining assets in Australia fit that profile, he said.

 "There's quite a level of interest, even though as I've said it's a buyer's market," Sokalsky said, speaking on the sidelines of the Denver Gold Forum in Colorado.
 "We're getting unsolicited inquiries from quite a number of parties."